Work-In-Progress-For-Health/dhcw360/README.md

-# DHCW360
+# GIG Cymru IGDC Drwy

-Digital Health and Care Wales (DHCW) Values-Based 360 Feedback Tool:
+GIG Cymru IGDC Drwy / NHS Wales DHCW Wren:

-- This is a simple web app pilot project that enables staff to try 360 feedback.
+- This is a web app for custom staff surveys using agile discovery for Digital Health and Care Wales (DHCW) Values-Based 360 Feedback.

 - This is research work in progress, not for official use nor production use.